break-stuff/cem-tools/packages/vs-code-integration/README.md

 # Custom Element (Web Component) VS Code Integration

-This package generates custom data config file for [VS Code](https://code.visualstudio.com/) using the Custom Element Manifest.
+This package generates custom data config files for [VS Code](https://code.visualstudio.com/) using the Custom Element Manifest.

 This config enables VS Code to display autocomplete and contextual information about your custom elements.